Before Huntress, I always assumed that threat hunting was done like this:

 The truth is, most attacks would not be successful if defenders could just reboot to remediate the issue; attackers want their malware to keep running, especially if they’ve spent countless hours rearchitecting to evade defensive measures.

 And that’s not all.
 In most cases, footholds are established after the attacker has already bypassed many different preventive tools—like AV/NGAV, firewalls, DNS filtering and, even in some cases, more advanced EDR solutions.

 So if we could figure out a scalable way to hunt for these footholds, then couldn’t defenders essentially root out these attackers?
 This was how the idea of Huntress was born.

 Snippet from an initial proposal of a “persistence hunting” solution by Kyle Hanslovan

-What Is a Foothold Exactly?
+What Is a Persistent Foothold?

 In most cases, a foothold is implanted as soon as preventive defenses are evaded and initial access is achieved.
 It is an indicator that proves the attacker has already slipped by your defenses.
 And the thing is, a foothold is a very concrete almost tangible thing that actually can be examined on the machine—which means we should be able to hunt and detect them.